 Type Specialty: Steel

 While many people can claim to be among the best in their field of research, when it comes to battling, only one trainer truly stands above the rest, and he does it with style and ease that even the Hoenn League cannot match adequately.
 The son of the President of the Devon Corporation, Steven Stone is an interesting man to say the least and is perhaps one of the most powerful trainers in the entire Hoenn region.
 Ever since he was a child, Steven has been an avid explorer and collector of rare items, in particular fossils, and has an enormous collection of them at his home.
 Despite the fact that he is lined up for a very lucrative job in the future as the successor of his father, Steven is not one for office work and is more well-known for his outdoor activities than his indoor ones.
-Ever since vacating his throne of the Hoenn League Champion, Steven has spent much of his time helping out his father at the company while still taking the time exploring the many nooks and crannies of then Hoenn underground, searching for rare fossils specimens and overall enjoying a bit of freedom in his schedule for once.
-Little is known about the personal life of Steven Stone aside from his activities, so to say that the man keeps his emotions close to his vest would be an understatement.
+Though he actively serves as the Champion of the Hoenn region, Steven has nonetheless spent much of his time helping out his father at the company while still taking the time to explore the many nooks and crannies of then Hoenn underground, searching for rare fossils specimens and overall enjoying a bit of freedom in his schedule for once.
+Little is known about the personal life of Steven Stone aside from his activities and love for rocks, minerals and Steel-type Pokemon, so to say that the man keeps his emotions close to his vest would be an understatement.
 Even so, Steven is a kind man who shares great faith in the power of his Pokemon and has the courage to stand up for what he believes in without any lack of confidence or willpower.
 A simple man to most, Steven is a good-natured man who can definitely give most trainers a battle unlike anything they have seen before, and for those lucky enough to ever face him, it should be said that victory will likely be something more than a bit difficult to obtain.
 Regardless, though, Steven is a man of the people and truly brings a bright future for the Devon Corporation that no one can truly fault in logic or in heart.

 Metagross: This titanic monster is Steven's most powerful Pokemon and certainly not an opponent anyone wants to underestimate for any reason at all.
 From afar, this monster can strike with brutal force using its Psychic, Earthquake and Shadow Ball attacks, dealing intense damage to any opponent lacking strong defensive stats.
-In close quarters, however, this monster is literally unstoppable, as its powerful Hammer Arm, Bullet Punch, Zen Headbutt and Meteor Mash attacks can literally flatten the competition and inflict catastrophic damage while potentially increasing its physical strength in the process.
-This creature might not be that difficult to take out with some strong special attacks, but if that is not an option, it is likely that most trainers will end up going through at least two or three Pokemon just to get past this one (especially since it is always holding either an Occa or Sitrus berry).
+In close quarters, however, this monster is literally unstoppable, as its powerful Hammer Arm, Bullet Punch, Zen Headbutt, Meteor Mash and Giga Impact attacks can literally flatten the competition and inflict catastrophic damage while potentially increasing its physical strength in the process.
+This creature might not be that difficult to take out with some strong special attacks, but if that is not an option, it is likely that most trainers will end up going through at least two or three Pokemon just to get past this one, especially once Steven manages to make it Mega Evolve into Mega Metagross.

 Skarmory: This vicious bird is best used in offensive or defensive battling, but for Steven, both seem to work great when combined together.
 In battle, this beast will rely on its Steel Wing and Aerial Ace attacks to inflict considerable damage in close quarters.
 However, if a defensive stance is needed instead, this fiend will gladly use its Spikes technique to litter the battlefield in dangerous hazards before using its Toxic technique to make the opposition absolutely miserable.
 This is effective because, as one would imagine, switching out Pokemon to prevent the effects of the status condition from amplifying will expose a new Pokemon to the hazards left by Spikes, in turn making it a lose-lose situation regardless of the choice an opponent makes.

 Aggron: This brute is best used defensively as a result of its massive physical defenses, but even then this creature has more than enough firepower to make it a dire threat in combat.
-From afar, this beast will rely on its otherwise weak Solar Beam and Thunder attacks to zap and blast Ground and Water-type Pokemon that dare to enter the battlefield, while an Earthquake attack can prove to be the perfect way of shaking up the competition.
-Up close, this creature is equally dangerous with powerful Dragon Claw, Head Smash and Avalanche attacks that can literally tear through the competition with ease.
-Trainers should be very careful about how they approach this juggernaut, as a single misstep can easily give it an advantage too powerful to overcome in emergency situations (especially if it manages to successively use its Metal Burst attack or if it is holding an Air Balloon as a deterrent against Ground-types).
+From afar, this beast will rely on its otherwise weak Solar Beam and Thunder attacks to zap and blast Ground and Water-type Pokemon that dare to enter the battlefield, while Stone Edge and Earthquake attack can prove to be the perfect way of piercing and shaking up the competition.
+Up close, this creature is equally dangerous with powerful Dragon Claw, Iron Tail, Head Smash and Avalanche attacks that can literally tear through the competition with ease.
+Trainers should be very careful about how they approach this juggernaut, as a single misstep can easily give it an advantage too powerful to overcome in emergency situations (especially if it manages to successively use its Metal Burst attack).

 Excadrill: While many of Steven's Pokemon are able to withstand a considerable amount of punishment, Excadrill does not follow this pattern in the slightest.
 Even so, this creature can deal incredible damage with attacks like Rock Slide, Earthquake and X-Scissor while its Sandstorm technique and held Focus Sash help it to survive for at least a few turns more than it normally would.
 It is unlikely that this beast will prove to be an extreme threat to most trainers, but even then it is a powerful offensive force worth dealing with swiftly.